Make an evaluation on a sheet-like this one. You may use colors to define the thing that you want to underline.

 Consider these key questions:

-What is the place you would like to go?
+- What is the place you would like to go to?

 Make a plan to learn the things you like but don’t do.
 Chances are, you might improve your skills in those areas by practicing these things you like.
 You might want to create personal development goals for some of them.
 For example, for me, it was shooting video.